| |

 Board employees of the Niagara Catholic District School Board must avoid even a single event that may constitute sexual harassment, including but not limited to:

-objectionable conduct or comments incompatible with the role of an employee regardless of whether the affected student(s) appear to be offended by the conduct or comments
+· objectionable conduct or comments incompatible with the role of an employee regardless of whether the affected student(s), employees of the Board, volunteers or other persons covered by this policy appear to be offended by the conduct or comments

 Regardless of the age of a student and whether there are any criminal law considerations, it is unacceptable for Board employees of the Niagara Catholic District School Board to engage in or attempt to establish a sexual relationship with a student.